 Students who take the GED must have a minimum total score of 580 and no score below 145 on any of the four individual tests.
 (The maximum possible score for all four GED tests is 800.)

 Principia College strongly encourages all students to complete the senior year in high school.
 In the rare instance that a student needs or wants to forego the senior year, additional requirements for admission must be met.
-Please contact the Office of Admissions and Financial Aid for details.
+Please contact the Office of Admissions for details.